Elia Levita: Bavaria

-Elia Levita died 28 January 1549 in Venice, aged 80 years.
-His monument in the graveyard of the Jewish community at Venice boasts of him that "he illuminated the darkness of grammar and turned it into light."

-In the period which saw the rise of the Reformation and gave to the study of the Hebrew Bible and to its language an importance in the history of the world, Levita furthered the study of Hebrew in Christian circles by his activity as a teacher and by his writings.
+During the Reformation, which saw an increase in study of the Hebrew Bible, and its language and importance in the history of the world, he furthered the learning of Hebrew in Christian circles by his teachings and writings.
 To his pupils especially belong Sebastian Münster, who translated Levita's grammatical works into Latin, and Georges de Selve, Bishop of Lavaur, the French ambassador in Venice.
 It was also during this time that he became acquainted with Samson Ha-Nakdan.

+Later years

+On returning to Venice, in spite of his great age, Elia worked on editions of several works, including David Kimhi's Miklol, which he also annotated.
+He died there 28 January 1549.
+His monument in the graveyard of the Jewish community at Venice boasts of him that "he illuminated the darkness of grammar and turned it into light."

+Legacy

 He has descendants living today, including former Prime Minister of the United Kingdom David Cameron, who describes him as "my forefather Elijah Levita who wrote what is thought to have been the first ever Yiddish novel".